 On The Use of the Term Space (i.e., spatium) in Vitruvius: An Overview

-The Latin term ‘spatium’ — in any of its declensions either in singular or plural form — was used as noun 114 times throughout Vitruvius’s text De Architectura.
-Moreover, in the form of an adjective — with attributes like ‘spatiosus’, ‘spatiosis’, ‘spatiosae’ etc. — it was used 10 times; 3 times out of 10 it was used as a comparative adjective (e.g., ‘spatiosora’ or ‘spatiosores’).
+The Latin term ‘spatium’ — in any of its declensions, either in singular or plural form — was used as a noun 114 times throughout Vitruvius’s text De Architectura.
+In addition, as an adjective with attributes like ‘spatiosus’, ‘spatiosis’, ‘spatiosae’ etc. it was used 10 times, with 3 of those instances being comparative adjective (e.g., ‘spatiosora’ or ‘spatiosores’).
 No verbal or adverbial forms of space (spatium) were used in the text.

-The entire text — De Architectura — counts about 58000 words, which means a ratio bigger than 450 concerning the times the term space — either as a noun or adjective — was used throughout the text with respect to other words.
-I have taken account of this aspect — the ratio — because if we compare this ancient architectural Treatise with a contemporary work written by a modern architect we will find that there is an enormous difference between the two ratios, that is: there is a huge difference in number between the times the word ‘space’ is used by a modern or contemporary author with respect to an ancient text like De Architectura;[9] we, modern people and especially modern architects, have a special bias toward the use of the term space.
-This is another consonant proof of the fundamental human bias towards abstraction — space is an abstract concept — as a mode of understanding and describing physical reality.
-Apart from architecture, this modern tendency to use the term ‘space’ as a privileged mode of expression and description of different environmental situations is well attested by my parallel research — a photographic report on how the concepts of space and place are used with communicative intent through the streets of Milano, the city where I live (see The Feeling for Space and Place): the approximate ratio between the use of the two words is 5 to 1 (the word ‘space’ used in signs, billboards, shop windows, public warnings, street banners, description of activities, etc. is five times more recurrent than the word ‘place’).
+The entire text — De Architectura — consists of about 58000 words, which means a ratio bigger than 450 concerning the times the term space — either as a noun or adjective — was used throughout the text compared to other words.
+I considered this aspect — the ratio — because when we compare this ancient architectural treatise to a contemporary work written by a modern architect we find a huge difference between the two ratios, with modern authors, especially architects, showing a strong bias towards using this term in comparison to an ancient text like De Architectura.[9]
+This provides further proof of the fundamental modern human bias towards abstraction (space is an abstract concept) as a mode of understanding and describing physical reality.
+Apart from architecture, this modern tendency to use the term ‘space’ as a privileged mode of expression and description of different environmental situations is well attested by my parallel research — a photographic report of how the concepts of space and place are used with communicative intent in the streets of Milano, the city where I live (see Spatiophilia): the approximate ratio between the use of the two words is 5 to 1 (the word ‘space’ used in signs, billboards, shop windows, public warnings, street banners, description of activities, etc. is five times more recurrent than the word ‘place’).

-Now, let us consider the specific parts of the text where the term spatium-space was used and the different meanings that can be attributed to the term.
-Before that, a remark: the interpretation I give to the term spatium-space is by no means exhaustive; there is a number of cases in which the interpretation is ambiguous and open to different interpretations due to the inherent semantic openness of the term ‘space’.
-If we also consider the stratification of meanings that that spatial notion acquired during the two millennia after the Treatise was composed, we can imagine the philological difficulty behind this type of classification and the risks of stumbling into an anachronism.
-Anyway, considered these difficulties, this inquiry into Vitruvius’s Treatise should be considered as an attempt to look at the concepts of space from a different perspective; an attempt to investigate the original meanings of the term space-spatium with respect to the Roman and Greek classical cultures (as I have said in the article Back to the Origins of Space and Place, the Mediterranean area was the place of a huge network of exchanges, at social, cultural and economic levels).
+Let us now examine the specific parts of the text where the term space-spatium is used and the various meanings it can convey.
+Before proceeding, I want to clarify that my interpretation of the term space-spatium is not exhaustive, as it can be ambiguous and open to multiple meanings due to its inherent semantic openness.
+Furthermore, considering the stratification of meanings that this notion acquired over the past two millennia, we can appreciate the philological challenges involved in this type of classification and the risks of anachronism.
+Despite these difficulties, this inquiry into Vitruvius’s Treatise should be considered as an attempt to look at the concepts of space from a different perspective; an attempt to investigate the original meanings of the term space-spatium with respect to the Roman and Greek classical cultures (as I have said in the article Back to the Origins of Space and Place, the Mediterranean area was the place of a huge network of exchanges, at social, cultural and economic levels).

 1.2) Space as a simple figurative distance or extension was used 29 times in the following occasions: 1.5.7; 2.1.42; 3.3.2; 3.3.6; 3.3.11; 3.5.9; 4.3.6; 4.4.3; 5.1.5; 5.5.1; 6.3.42; 6.7.12; 6.7.13; 6.8.2; 6.8.41; 6.8.6; 6.8.7; 7.3.1; 7.5.2; 8.3.2; 8.6.5; 10.3.9; 10.6.11; 10.6.12; 10.6.21; 10.6.22; 10.6.4; 10.10.2; 10.12.1.
 With the proposition ‘simple figurative distance, or extension’ I mean using the term space — i.e., the Latin ‘spatium’ or any of its declensions — to suggest the idea of a generic (one-) dimensional distance, or extension, as when Vitruvius says: ‘Item interiore parte substructionis fundamentum distans ab exteriore introrsus amplo spatio’ that is ‘then within this substructure, lay a second foundation, far enough inside the first’ (1.5.7); or when the author says: ‘planis dextra, ac sinistra in terra positis, spatio inter eas relicto quanto arborum longitudines patiuntur’ that is — in the English translation by M.H.
 Morgan — ‘they lay down entire trees flat on the ground to the right and the left, leaving between them a space to suit the length of the trees’ (2.1.41).

-Among all of the cases in which the term space was used with figurative intentions to mean a simple generic distance we can also distinguish other connotations:
+Among all the cases in which the term space was used figuratively to mean a simple generic distance we can also identify other connotations:

 1.3) Space as a geometrical distance or extension; such interpretation of the term may be applied 4 times in the following passages: 3.5.6; 4.1.11; 4.2.1; 9.7.2, as when the author gives a geometrical explanation on how to build the convoluted forms of the Ionic capital: ‘Tunc ab summo sub abaco inceptum (schema volutae) in singulis tetrantorum actionibus dimidiatum oculi spatium minuatur’ that is, ‘then, in describing the quadrants, let the size of each (quadrant) be successively less, by half the diameter of the eye’ (3.5.6).